OISTE/repository/OWGTMCPS.md

 ## 6.7  Network security controls

-The OGTM enforces the adoption of effective controls to minimize any risk related to Network Security.
+The OWGTM enforces the adoption of effective controls to minimize any risk related to Network Security.
 The detailed information about these controls is classified and only made available for external auditors after the appropriate authorization process.

-In particular, the server used for the OGTM Root CA are off-line systems, physically disconnected from any computer network, and all communication of sensitive information is protected using encryption and digital signature techniques.
+In particular, the server used for the OWGTM Root CA are off-line systems, physically disconnected from any computer network, and all communication of sensitive information is protected using encryption and digital signature techniques.

 ## 6.8  Time-stamping

-The OGTM provides a Time-Stamping Policy (CertifyID TSP) that regulates the operation of TimeStamp Authorities according to RFC3161.
+The OWGTM provides a Time-Stamping Policy (CertifyID TSP) that regulates the operation of TimeStamp Authorities according to RFC3161.
 This service is made available by WISeKey as main Operator and other authorized entities adhering to the TSP.
 More information regarding time-stamping services and regulations is published in http://www.oiste.org/repository.

 For other data requiring time and data information, as Certificates and CRLs, it’s not mandatory to be cryptographic-based.

 # 7. CERTIFICATE, CRL, AND OCSP PROFILES

-All certificates issued under the OGTM are compliant to:
+All certificates issued under the OWGTM are compliant to:
 - ITU-T Recommendation X.509 (1997): Information Technology - Open Systems Interconnection - The Directory: Authentication Framework, June 1997
 - RFC 5280: Internet X.509 Public Key Infrastructure Certificate and CRL Profile, April 2002 (“RFC 5280”).

 ## 7.1  Certificate profile

-This section refers to the certificate profiles of Certification Authorities operating in the OISTE Trust Model.
+The OWGTM defines different certificate profiles corresponding to the allowed certificate types issued under the different hierarchies.

+The general certificate profiles are:
+- Personal Certificates: Used for Client Authentication, Document Signature and/or Secure Email.
+- TLS Certificates: Used for Server Authentication.
+- Device Certificates: Used for Client Authentication.

+The different profiles are mainly differetiated by the appropriate combination of values in the "Key Usage", "Extended Key Usage" and/or the use of particular Policy Identifiers.
+This combination of values can imply that the certificate is mandatorily subject to requirements stipulated by the CA/B Forum and/or Root Programs, that take precedence over stipulations in this document.
+In particular:
+- Server Authentication Certificates are subject to the CABF Baseline Requirements and (if applicable) EV Guidelines regulating these types of certificates.
+- Secure Email Certificates are subject to the CABF Baseline Requirements for S/MIME Certificates.

+The OWGTM must ensure that he certificate profiles are aligned with the above requirements.

 ### 7.1.1  Version number(s)

-All certificates in the OGTM conform to X.509 Version 3.
+All certificates in the OWGTM conform to X.509 Version 3.

 ### 7.1.2  Certificate extensions

-For subordinate CA Certificates, OGTM mandates that new CAs created after 1st January 2019 must include appropriate EKU extensions, as mandated by the CABF Baseline Requirements and the main Root Certificate programs.
+For subordinate CA Certificates, OWGTM mandates that new CAs created after 1st January 2019 must include appropriate EKU extensions, as mandated by the CABF Baseline Requirements and the main Root Certificate programs.

 ### 7.1.3  Algorithm object identifiers

 For the Root CA and subordinate CA certificates, the used algorithms are:
-- sha-1WithRSAEncryption
+- sha-1WithRSAEncryption (deprecated, not allowed for new issuances)
 - sha256WithRSAEncryption
 - ecdsa-with-sha384/256

+For subscriber certificates, only the algorithms permitted by the applicable requirements are allowed.

 ### 7.1.4  Name forms